OpenEvalProject/evals/manuscripts/elife-07125/v2/manuscript.md

 To identify biological pathways that were activated or attenuated by Ptf1a deletion, we analyzed this RNA-seq data set using Qiagen's Ingenuity Pathway Analysis (IPA, QIAGEN Redwood City, www.ingenuity.com) (Thomas and Bonchev, 2010; Kramer et al., 2014).
 We analyzed canonical pathways using three different thresholds of gene expression (1.5-fold up/downregulation, 2.0-fold up/downregulation, and 3.0-fold up/downregulation; Supplementary files 3–5).
 At an upregulation threshold of 2.0, deletion of Ptf1a significantly affected over 300 pathways, several of which have an established role in PDAC initiation.
 These included T-helper cell-signaling pathways (McAllister et al., 2014), stellate-cell activation and fibrosis (Sherman et al., 2014), and epidermal growth factor (EGF) signaling (Ardito et al., 2012; Navas et al., 2012) (Figure 5C).
 A general ‘pancreatic adenocarcinoma signaling’ pathway was also upregulated, consisting primarily of genes involved in PI-3-kinase and JAK/STAT signaling.
 We also used IPA Upstream Regulator Analysis to predict upstream signaling mediators that could explain the changes in gene expression within our data set (Kramer et al., 2014).
 The predicted upregulated mediators were consistent across multiple expression thresholds and included TNF-α, TGF-β, IL-1β, NFκB, and the SWI/SNF component Smarca4/Brg1 (Figure 5D).
 All of these signaling pathways have been implicated in PDAC initiation and progression (Bardeesy et al., 2006; Adrian et al., 2009; Khasawneh et al., 2009; Maniati et al., 2011; Daniluk et al., 2012; Maier et al., 2013; Gore et al., 2014; von Figura et al., 2014a).
 Thus, we propose that loss of Ptf1a alters cell state at multiple levels, ultimately promoting gene expression and signaling activities that are supportive of KRAS transformation.

-## Caerulein-induced pancreatitis is sufficient to reprogram Ptf1a-deficient acinar cells
+### Caerulein-induced pancreatitis is sufficient to reprogram Ptf1a-deficient acinar cells

 Among the upstream mediators activated in the Ptf1a cKO model are TNF-α and NFkB, both of which promote ADM and inflammation in pancreatitis and amplify KRAS activity in pancreatic tumorigenesis (Maniati et al., 2011; Daniluk et al., 2012; Huang et al., 2013; Maier et al., 2013; Sendler et al., 2013).
 As Ptf1a deletion upregulates other pathways characteristic of pancreatic injury, such as stellate-cell activation, TGF-β signaling, and dendritic cell maturation (Bedrosian et al., 2011; Erkan et al., 2012), we were interested to determine if loss of Ptf1a would sensitize acinar cells to injury-induced reprogramming even without oncogenic KRAS.

-To test this hypothesis in vivo, we deleted
+To test this hypothesis in vivo, we deleted Ptf1a via high-dose TM administration (three doses of 0.17 mg/g), which induced a recombination rate of ∼65% (Figure 4—figure supplement 1).
+At 1 week post-TM, acute pancreatitis was induced by two consecutive days of treatment with the secretagogue caerulein, as previously described (Jensen et al., 2005; Keefe et al., 2012), and pancreata were harvested 1 week later (Figure 6A).
+As a control for caerulein injections, additional TM-treated Ptf1a cKO and control mice were administered saline vehicle alone.
+As previously reported, control mice recovered from caerulein treatment and were indistinguishable from saline-injected controls after 1 week (Figure 6B–D).
+In contrast, Ptf1a cKO mice subjected to caerulein-induced pancreatitis exhibited widespread acinar atrophy, persistent inflammation, fibrotic stroma, and the appearance of mucinous metaplastic structures (Figure 6E,F).
+These abnormal ductules were Alcian Blue-reactive, similar to PanINs (Figure 6G), although staining for the PanIN-specific markers CLDN18 and MUC5AC was observed in only rare and isolated lesions (Figure 6—figure supplement 1A,B).
+Consistent with the overall distorted histology (Figure 6E) and atrophy (Figure 6H) of caerulein-treated Ptf1a cKO mice, no normal amylase+ acinar clusters could be detected in these pancreata, in contrast to controls (Figure 6I–L).
+Acinar-derived EYFP+ cells in caerulein-treated Ptf1a cKO pancreata were instead integrated within CK19+ duct-like structures, suggesting that pancreatitis synergizes with loss of Ptf1a to cause a rapid loss of acinar gene expression and complete reprogramming to a duct-like fate (Figure 6I–L).

 ![Figure 6.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig6-v2.jpg)

-**Figure 6.:** Ptf1a is necessary for acinar cell regeneration and suppression of dysplasia following induced pancreatitis.(A) 6- to 8-week-old control and Ptf1a cKO mice were administered three doses of TM (0.17 mg/g) on consecutive days.
+**Figure 6.:** (A) 6- to 8-week-old control and Ptf1a cKO mice were administered three doses of TM (0.17 mg/g) on consecutive days.
 1 week later, mice were administered eight hourly injections of caerulein or saline vehicle, on two consecutive days.
 Mice were sacrificed 1 week following caerulein treatment.
 (B–E) H&E staining on control and Ptf1a cKO pancreata (n = 4–5 per group) 1 week following caerulein treatment.
 (F) H&E stain highlighting a PanIN-like lesion in caerulein-treated Ptf1a cKO.
 (G) Alcian Blue-positive lesions in caerulein-treated Ptf1a cKO.
 (H) Relative pancreas size, measured as a percent of body weight, among treatment groups (n = 4–5 per group, p < 0.01).
-(I–L) Immunofluorescence for amylase (red), CK19 (white), and the Cre reporter R26R (green), in pancreata of control and EYFPPtf1a cKO treated with saline or caerulein.
+(I–L) Immunofluorescence for amylase (red), CK19 (white), and the Cre reporter R26REYFP (green), in pancreata of control and Ptf1a cKO treated with saline or caerulein.
 EYFP+ cells of caerulein-treated cKO have downregulated amylase and contribute to CK19+ PanIN-like structures.
-Scale bars: (B–E) 200 µm, (I–L) 50 µm.DOI: http://dx.doi.org/10.7554/eLife.07125.017
+Scale bars: (B–E) 200 µm, (I–L) 50 µm.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** (A, B) IHC for the PanIN markers Claudin-18 (A) and MUC5ac (B) in caerulein-treated Ptf1a cKO with corresponding positive and negative controls.
 Green arrows indicate weakly Claudin-18 positive or Muc5ac positive lesions and red arrows indicate Claudin-18/Muc5ac negative metaplasia.
 (C–F) IHC for phosphorylated-ERK (p-ERK) on control and Ptf1a cKO pancreata 1 week following caerulein treatment.
 Enlarged boxed area highlights mucinous metaplasia-like lesions from caerulein-treated Ptf1a cKO pancreata with strong nuclear p-ERK signal.
-Scale bars: 200 μm.DOI: http://dx.doi.org/10.7554/eLife.07125.018
+Scale bars: 200 μm.

 As our findings in Ptf1a cKO; KrasG12D mice indicate that loss of PTF1A enhances the transforming activity of mutant KRAS, we were interested to determine if development of mucinous metaplasia involved enhanced signaling through endogenous RAS.
 The MEK-ERK pathway is a major regulator of KRAS-induced acinar reprogramming (Collins et al., 2014), and we found that nearly all metaplastic lesions of caerulein-treated Ptf1a cKO mice exhibited robust nuclear phospho-ERK staining (Figure 6—figure supplement 1C–F).
 Phospho-ERK was undetectable in saline-treated Ptf1a cKO mice, or control mice under either treatment.
 Taken together, these data demonstrate that PTF1A is necessary for acinar-cell redifferentiation and resolution of tissue injury following acute pancreatitis.
 In the absence of PTF1A, a persistent inflamed microenvironment may have tumor promoter-like activity, enhancing KRAS-MEK-ERK signaling to induce transformation (Gukovsky et al., 2013; Murtaugh, 2014).

-## Ptf1a heterozygosity promotes PDAC by increasing the frequency of initiating events
+### Ptf1a heterozygosity promotes PDAC by increasing the frequency of initiating events

-The above studies rely on genetic deletion of
+The above studies rely on genetic deletion of Ptf1a, a process without clear parallel in human disease: somatic mutations of PTF1A are not observed in human PDAC, according to the Catalogue of Somatic Mutations in Cancer (COSMIC) database (cancer.sanger.ac.uk).
+PTF1A is more likely to be downregulated by an epigenetic mechanism, for example, via attenuation of the positive autoregulatory loop by which PTF1A maintains its own expression and that of its partner transcription factors (Masui et al., 2008).
+Impaired expression of PTF1-network components, lowering the threshold for KRAS-mediate reprogramming and transformation, might explain the dosage-sensitive requirement for Nr5a2 in preventing PanIN formation (Flandez et al., 2014; von Figura et al., 2014b).
+To determine if the role of Ptf1a itself is dosage-sensitive, we generated mice of the ‘KC’ genotype, using the Pdx1-Cre driver to activate KrasLSL-G12D throughout the pancreas (Aguirre et al., 2003; Hingorani et al., 2003; Murtaugh, 2014), and which were either heterozygous for a germ line deletion of Ptf1a (Pdx1-Cre; KrasLSL-G12D; Ptf1aΔ/+) or remained homozygous Ptf1a wild type.
+We harvested pancreata at 1 month of age, at which time PanIN formation is usually minimal in KC mice, and quantified PanIN burden by Alcian Blue staining.
+Mice heterozygous for Ptf1a had increased PanINs at this early stage, compared to Ptf1a+/+ littermates (Figure 7A–C).
+This result is consistent with a dosage-sensitive function for PTF1A, such that reduced levels or activity already begin to destabilize acinar differentiation in the face of oncogenic insults.

 ![Figure 7.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig7-v2.jpg)

-**Figure 7.:** Ptf1a heterozygosity increases the frequency of PanINs and allows for rapid progression of PDAC.(A) Quantification of PanINs in pancreata from 1-month-old Pdx1-Cre; Kras and G12DPdx1-Cre; KrasG12D; Ptf1a∆ mice (n = 5 per genotype, p < 0.05). (/+B, C) Representative Alcian Blue and Eosin staining from 1-month-old mice of indicated genotypes.
-(D) Kaplan–Meier analysis from KPC mice (Pdx1-Cre; KrasG12D; p53lox/+; Ptf1a, blue line) and KPC; +/+Ptf1a∆/+ mice (red line) (Log-Rank test p < 0.01).
+**Figure 7.:** (A) Quantification of PanINs in pancreata from 1-month-old Pdx1-Cre; KrasG12D and Pdx1-Cre; KrasG12D; Ptf1a∆/+ mice (n = 5 per genotype, p < 0.05).
+(B, C) Representative Alcian Blue and Eosin staining from 1-month-old mice of indicated genotypes.
+(D) Kaplan–Meier analysis from KPC mice (Pdx1-Cre; KrasG12D; p53lox/+; Ptf1a+/+, blue line) and KPC; Ptf1a∆/+ mice (red line) (Log-Rank test p < 0.01).
 (E–H) H&E staining on tumors from both KPC and KPC:Ptf1a∆/+ mice at low and high magnification.
 (G, H) Arrows indicate ductile epithelial cells and arrowheads indicate areas of necrosis.
 (I, J) IHC for CK19 on tumor specimens from mice of indicated genotypes.
-Scale Bars: (B, C) 500 µm, (E, F) 500 µm, (G–J) 200 µm.DOI: http://dx.doi.org/10.7554/eLife.07125.019
+Scale Bars: (B, C) 500 µm, (E, F) 500 µm, (G–J) 200 µm.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig7-figsupp1-v2.jpg)

-**Figure 7—figure supplement 1.:** Ptf1a.(A) Gross image of a Pdx1-Cre; KrasG12D; Ptf1a mouse harboring metastatic pancreatic cancer.
-White box highlights large liver metastasis. (+/−B) Dissected lobe of the liver with pancreatic liver metastasis.
-(C) IHC for CLDN18 confirmed liver metastases in a subset of Pdx1-Cre; KrasG12D; p53+/−; Ptf1a mice. (+/−D) Gross image of Pdx1-Cre; KrasG12D; p53+/−; Ptf1a mouse harboring metastatic PDAC.
-White box highlights liver metastasis.+/−DOI: http://dx.doi.org/10.7554/eLife.07125.020
+**Figure 7—figure supplement 1.:** (A) Gross image of a Pdx1-Cre; KrasG12D; Ptf1a+/− mouse harboring metastatic pancreatic cancer.
+White box highlights large liver metastasis.
+(B) Dissected lobe of the liver with pancreatic liver metastasis.
+(C) IHC for CLDN18 confirmed liver metastases in a subset of Pdx1-Cre; KrasG12D; p53+/−; Ptf1a+/− mice.
+(D) Gross image of Pdx1-Cre; KrasG12D; p53+/−; Ptf1a+/− mouse harboring metastatic PDAC.
+White box highlights liver metastasis.

 In humans, increased PanIN burden in early life is associated with familial risk of PDAC, suggesting that mutations driving genetic predisposition to PDAC act at the level of tumor initiation (Brune et al., 2006; Shi et al., 2009a).
 We therefore hypothesized that decreased Ptf1a dosage would promote cancer susceptibility by increasing the rate of PanIN initiation.
 Therefore, we utilized the well-characterized ‘KPC’ model of mouse PDAC in which heterozygous loss of p53 (official gene symbol Trp53) is added to the Pdx1-Cre; KrasLSL-G12D genotype (Hingorani et al., 2005; Rhim et al., 2012).
 As above, KPC mice (Pdx1-Cre; KrasLSL-G12D; p53lox/+) were generated on either Ptf1a+/+ or Ptf1aΔ/+ backgrounds, and animals were monitored for tumor-free survival.
 The results of Kaplan–Meier analysis showed that Ptf1a-heterozygous KPC mice developed PDAC much earlier than Ptf1a+/+ counterparts (Figure 7D, Log-rank test, p < 0.01).
 We observed prominent metastases to the liver in 3/9 Ptf1aΔ/+ KPC mice, but none in Ptf1a+/+ KPC controls (Figure 7—figure supplement 1).
 Importantly, despite the earlier onset of PDAC in KPC mice with Ptf1a heterozygosity, once tumors arose they were histologically indistinguishable between genotypes (Figure 7E–H).
 They contained classical features of human PDAC, including abundant fibrotic stroma surrounding CK19+ epithelial cells (Figure 7I,J) and substantial areas of necrosis.
 We therefore conclude that decreased Ptf1a gene dosage sensitizes pancreata to early KRAS-mediated PanIN initiation and rapid progression to PDAC.